 See recommendation 14

-8. What options should the GNSO Council have at its disposal to ensure that it can take an informed decision on whether to initiate a PDP or not subject to the time frames set forth in Question 4 above?

-The PDP-WT recommends that further guidance on the options the GNSO Council has at its disposal to take an informed decision to be included as part of the Policy Development Process Procedure Manual.

-9. Public Comment Period after the Initiation of a PDP
+8. Public Comment Period after the Initiation of a PDP

-The PDP-WT recommends modifying clause 6 – “public notification of initiation of the PDP” to reflect current practice whereby a public comment period is initiated once a Working Group has been formed, not when the PDP is initiated to allow the WG to put out specific issues for public comment that might help inform its deliberations.
-The PDP-WT recommends that this public comment period is optional and may be used by a WG at the start of their deliberations to obtain public input on the Charter Questions or other specific issues related to their Charter.
+Taking into account the required public comment period on the Preliminary Issue Report (see recommendation 11), the PDP WT considers it no longer necessary to require a public comment period on the initiation of a PDP.
+However, a WG may, at its discretion, decide to conduct a public comment period at the start of their deliberations to obtain input on issues raised in the Charter .

-10. Clarification of ‘in scope of ICANN policy process or the GNSO’
+9. Clarification of ‘in scope of ICANN policy process or the GNSO’

 The PDP-WT recommends modifying clause 3 – Initiation of a PDP to clarify that within scope means ‘within scope of ICANN’s mission and more specifically the role of the GNSO’ as opposed to within scope of the contracted parties’ definition of “consensus policies”.
-Furthermore, the PDP-WT recommends that issues raised should be mapable against specific provisions in the ICANN By-laws or the Affirmation of Commitments.
+Furthermore, the PDP-WT recommends that issues raised should be mapable against specific provisions in the ICANN Bylaws, the Affirmation of Commitments and/or ICANN’s Articles of Incorporation.
+This information would be required to be included in the request for an Issue Report and should be added as a category in the Issue Report request template.

 Stage 3 – Working Group

-The PDP-WT recommends that even though a Working Group currently forms the basic mode of operation for a PDP, there should be flexibility to accommodate different working methods if deemed appropriate by the GNSO Council, or allow for a different mode of operation if so desired by the GNSO Council in the future without requiring a complete overhaul of the By-Laws or GNSO Operating Rules.
+The PDP-WT recommends that even though a Working Group currently forms the basic mode of operation for a PDP, there should be flexibility to accommodate different working methods if deemed appropriate by the GNSO Council, or allow for a different mode of operation if so desired by the GNSO Council in the future without requiring a complete overhaul of the Bylaws or GNSO Operating Rules; provided that whatever mode of operation is used contains each of the elements set forth in the ICANN Bylaws and PDP Manual.

 1. How to maximize the effectiveness of Working Groups

-The PDP-WT recommends that each PDP WG will be strongly encouraged to review and become familiar with the GNSO Working Group Guidelines and the PDP Procedure Manual (once published), which includes further information and guidance on the functioning of GNSO Working Groups.
+The PDP-WT recommends that each PDP WG will be strongly encouraged to review and become familiar with the GNSO Working Group Guidelines and the PDP Manual (once published), which includes further information and guidance on the functioning of GNSO Working Groups.

 2. Communication with different ICANN Departments (e.g. Legal, Compliance, Services)

-The PDP-WT recommends that further guidance is to be provided on which mechanisms are available to a WG to communicate with different ICANN departments in the Policy Development Process Procedure Manual..
-Recommended approach would be for ICANN policy staff to serve as the intermediary between a WG and the various ICANN departments (finance, legal, compliance, etc.), provided that a procedure is in place which allows for escalation via the WG Chair if the WG is of the opinion that communication is hindered through the involvement of ICANN policy staff.
+The PDP-WT recommends that further guidance should be included in the PDP Manual on the mechanisms and protocols for Working Groups to communicate with different ICANN departments .
+It may be necessary for PDP Working Groups to consult with the General Counsel’s office, Compliance, Operations, finance etc. The PDP-WT recommends that ICANN policy staff serve as the official intermediaries between a Working Group and the various ICANN departments, provided that a procedure is in place which allows for escalation via the WG Chair if the WG is of the opinion that communication is hindered through the involvement of ICANN policy staff.

 3. Linking policy development with ICANN’s strategic planning and budgeting

-The PDP-WT recommends that the initiation of a PDP may include consideration of how ICANN’s budget and planning can best accommodate the PDP and/or its possible outcomes
+The PDP-WT recommends that the initiation of a PDP may include consideration of how ICANN’s budget and planning can best accommodate the PDP and/or its possible outcomes, and, if applicable, how the proposed PDP is aligned with ICANN’s Strategic Plan.

 4. Public Comment